X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: X-TIME Architecture

 \subsection{Inference}

-X-TIME compiler maps the trained trees to the cores according to Fig.~\ref{fig3} and ref.~\cite{pedretti_tree-based_2021}.
-Training is performed using standard libraries such as \textit{scikit-learn}\cite{scikit-learn} or XGBoost\cite{chen_xgboost_2016}.
-XGBoost outputs a table with $N_{leaves}+N_{nodes}$ (where $N_{leaves}$ is the total number of leaves in the ensemble) rows each storing the node ID, left and right child ID, node value, node feature, leaf value (if it is a leaf) and tree ID.
-Converting this table for CAM usage, we obtain a table of size $L\times(2N_{feat}+3)$ with each row storing the lower/upper bound for each feature, the leaf value, class ID/label (in the case of multi-class classification) and tree ID, representing the model ensemble for our architecture.
-The X-TIME compiler assigns trees to cores via round-robin, directly mapping the first $L\times(2N_{feat})$ columns of a tree to the lower and upper bound of the analog CAM circuit, and the third-last column to the SRAM.
+The X-TIME Compiler (X-TIME-C) maps the trained trees to the cores according to Fig.~\ref{fig3}.
+X-TIME-C is based on Treelite \cite{treelite}, a universal model exchange and serialization format for tree-based models.
+Treelite outputs a C-like code with conditional statements representing each tree in the ensemble as an intermediate representation for further compilation to the hardware.
+X-TIME-C converts this code for analog CAM usage, obtaining a table of size $L\times(2N_{feat}+3)$ with each row storing the lower/upper bound for each feature, the leaf value, class ID/label (in the case of multi-class classification) and tree ID, representing the model ensemble for our architecture.
+X-TIME-C assigns trees to cores via round-robin, directly mapping the first $L\times(2N_{feat})$ columns of a tree to the lower and upper bound of the analog CAM circuit, and the third-last column to the SRAM.
 Class and tree ID are uniquely represented in the core address.
+Fig. \ref{supp-si:fig:compiler} shows a schematic visualization of X-TIME-C compilation flow.

-The largest ensemble in our architecture is constrained by the maximum number of leaves $N_{leaves,max}$ in all trees and the number of available cores $N_C$.
-If $L<N_{words}/2$, multiple trees can be mapped to a single core, where $N_{words} = N_{stacked}\times H$ is the number of words addressable by each core (with $H$ number of rows in an analog CAM array and $N_{stacked}$ number of arrays stacked).
+The largest ensemble that can be mapped to X-TIME is constrained by the maximum number of leaves $N_{leaves,max}$ in all trees and the number of available cores $N_C$.